 Fitch, the apparent Big Bad, is in charge of the national security committee that Cooper's superiors report to.

-Multitasked Conversation: While Liz is setting up, she communicates to Reddington via text on her computer screen.
+Multitasked Conversation: While Liz is setting up in Wujing's base, she communicates to Reddington via text on her computer screen.
 He, meanwhile, has a natural sounding conversation with the workers while asking questions to Liz indirectly.

 Never Trust a Trailer: Inverted.
 The Blacklist is one of few shows where the trailers, even when it makes grandiose claims, actually underpromotes the show.
 The Blacklist is consistently better than what the trailers shown.